Monash University is a global leader in energy research

 Coal has long been the main energy source driving the social and economic development of Australia and meeting the energy needs of a growing world economy.However, when use for electricity generation, coal is a major carbon dioxide emissions source.
 We are working on drastically cutting the emissions from coal power stations by investigating improved methods for including advanced de-watering technologies, gasification processes, carbon capture technologies (both pre- and post-combustion), and chemical looping processes.

 Research in this area includes the development of catalytic gasification technologies for low-rank coal and biomass, as well as gasification technologies for the use of low-rank coal char and biochar.
 In addition, the gasification of lignites and biomass, and the gasification and pyrolysis of wastes for fuels and energy production are being investigated.

 While mining for fossil fuels will be phased out, mining remains a critical industry for sourcing the raw materials needed for the world’s economy, even for the materials to build the renewable energy infrastructure required to decarbonise the energy system.
 Research in mining includes investigating the potential to retrieve critical minerals from Australia’s base and precious metal mines and mineral resources.
 Critical minerals are economically important and assessed as being at risk of supply disruption, which would lead to significant economic, environmental and/or social impacts.
 These minerals are required for a range of applications including in the production of renewable energy (e.g. rare earths, tellurium).

 Monash University has been working in the area of light and energy interconversion materials including next-generation solar cells for over two decades.
-Our particular focus in this area of research has been on printable solar cell technologies.
+Our focus in this area of research has been on printable solar cell technologies.
 Developing printable solar cells that possess comparable efficiencies and stabilities to that offered by silicon, will provide a cost-effective solution to meet the world’s increasing power demands.
 Researchers at the ARC Centre of Excellence in Exciton Science (ACEx) are investigating the possibilities of transforming light into energy and energy into light.
 In collaboration with industry, academics are involved in innovative research to improve solar energy technology, lighting and security systems.

-Batteries and Energy Storage
+Batteries and energy storage

-Australian and international investigators at the ARC Centre of Excellence for Future Low-Energy Electronics Technologies (FLEET) are working at the boundaries of what is possible in condensed matter physics and nanotechnology to develop a new generation of ultralow power devices.
+Led by Monash University, Australian and international investigators at the ARC Centre of Excellence for Future Low-Energy Electronics Technologies (FLEET) are working at the boundaries of what is possible in condensed matter physics and nanotechnology to develop a new generation of ultralow power devices.
 Research in topological materials, exciton superfluids, and light-transformed materials aims to create systems in which electrical current can flow with near-zero resistance.
 This will be made possible by synthesising novel atomically-thin materials and developing nano-fabrication techniques to incorporate these materials into device structures.

 Research conducted at the ARC Research Hub for Energy-efficient Separation aims to develop advanced separation materials, innovative products and smart processes to reduce the energy consumption of separation processes which underpin Australian industry.
-The intended research outcomes will allow the majority of Australian industry to become more energy-efficient and cost-competitive in a global economy.
+The intended research outcomes will allow most of the Australian industry to become more energy-efficient and cost-competitive in a global economy.
 Other projects in this area include the development of multifunctional nanoparticle membranes, with a view to design intelligent membranes with multifunctionalities (ultrafast filtration and smart sensing) for use in energy and environmental industries.

 Our research expertise spans areas including radio-frequency identification (RFID), smart antennas for mobile and satellite communications, electromagnetic bandgap structure assisted radio frequency (RF) devices, and various forms of antennas.
 Our capability extends into processing data obtained from sensor networks to visualise and interact with energy networks and applications.

-Artificial intelligence and optimisation
+Artificial Intelligence and Optimisation

 The AI-based Discrete Optimisation research group is working on both targeted and generic solving techniques to address complex discrete optimisation problems, with the view to making optimisation technologies more widely accessible, across a range of applications.
 In particular, our team is focused on research that helps users (a) model and solve these problems more easily, (b) interrogate the system regarding the provided solution, and (c) interactively re-optimise based on additional user information.
 In this way, it has a ‘human-in-the-loop’ approach to Discrete Optimisation that makes our team quite unique.

-We are experimenting with research, design and implementation techniques in our Clayton campus to bring a new level of intelligence and decision- making capability to service occupants in buildings.
+We are experimenting with research, design and implementation techniques in our Clayton campus to bring a new level of intelligence and decision making capability to service occupants in buildings.
 This ‘living laboratory’ approach enables our team to collect available data and user feedback to enhance facilities and security management, and to create comfortable spaces for students and staff while drastically reducing energy consumption.